PipelonDevs/TowerDefence/TowerDefence/Assets/Dialogues/README.md

 | sticky choice  |            `+ [Choice name]`            |            `[Go Away]`             |
 |  basic branch  |             `-> <knotName>`             |              `-> END`              |

+- all NPC should begin with `INCLUDE GLOBALS.ink` and regard its variables
 - tags should fit [TagParser.cs](../Code/Dialogue/Helpers/TagParser.cs)
-- TODO: conditions
+- tags are separated by ';' (TODO: maybe should be by '\n')
+- enter key is used to change the speaker.
+- first line belongs to the NPC, second to the Player

 ### Remarks
+- function related tags may be replaced by ink functions
 - Dialogues can be tested in Unity Editor or in Inky IDE
-- Enter key is used to change the speaker.)
-- tags are separated by ';' (TODO: maybe should be by '\n')
-- function related tags may be replaced by ink functions